How to Choose a Developmental Editor Without Wasting Money on Vague Feedback

 Promises a developmental editor should not make

-Also be wary of cold email pitches that use vague praise without showing any real understanding of your book.
-Generic comments like “your story is powerful” or “your book has huge potential” mean very little if the editor has not engaged with your manuscript, your aims, or the problems you are trying to solve.
+Vague praise is another warning sign, especially in cold email pitches.
+Comments such as “your story is powerful” or “your book has huge potential” may sound encouraging, but they mean little if the editor has not looked closely at your manuscript, your aims, or the problems you are trying to solve.

 Pressure tactics to avoid